oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher, 64-bit Windows 10, macOS 10.14 or higher
 | Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
 | Software                          | XGBoost, Intel® oneAPI AI Analytics Toolkit
-| What you will learn               | How to analyze the performance benefit from using Intel optimizations upstreamed by Intel to latest XGBoost compared to un-optimized XGBoost 0.81
+| What you will learn               | How to analyze the performance benefit from using Intel optimizations upstreamed by Intel to the latest XGBoost compared to un-optimized XGBoost 0.81
 | Time to complete                  | 10-15 minutes

 ## Purpose

 XGBoost is a widely used gradient boosting library in the classical ML area.
 Designed for flexibility, performance, and portability, XGBoost includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.

-In this sample, you will an XGBoost model and prediction using Intel optimizations upstreamed by Intel to the latest XGBoost package, and with un-optimized XGBoost 0.81 for comparison.
+In this sample, you will an XGBoost model and prediction using Intel optimizations upstreamed by Intel to the latest XGBoost package and the un-optimized XGBoost 0.81 for comparison.

 ## Key Implementation Details
 This XGBoost sample code is implemented for the CPU using the Python language.
 The example assumes you XGBoost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python as part of the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
 It also assumes you have set up an additional XGBoost 0.81 conda environment, with details on how to do so explained within the sample and this README.